JMDKC/personal-site-gatsby/content/posts/2020-07-17-gallery-entrances.md

 ![a parisian gallery entrance](/media/gallery-entrances-8.jpg)

-This intensely show-off gallery is a bit lower-key in its Paris Marais location than it is in London (where I once bumped into Victoria Beckham, who has a shop next door, and looked at me like she’d quite like to have me killed).
+This intensely show-off gallery is a bit lower-key in its Paris Marais location than it is in London (where I once bumped into Victoria Beckham, who looked at me after I did so as if she’d quite like to have me killed).
 Note there are two doors, but zero doorbells *and* a wheelchair ramp.
 Don’t get too comfortable though, that door is going to SLAM behind you if you don’t cushion it, and you’ll get a Posh-level dirty look from behind the reception desk.

 ### Galerie Frank Elbaz